Equine herpesvirus type 1 (EHV-1)

 - Train staff so they understand about isolation and the principles of preventing disease spread.
 Implement hygiene procedures that will help prevent spread of disease.

-- Consider vaccinating pregnant mares in the 5th, 7th and 9th months of pregnancy, which will help reduce the risk of abortion.
+- Talk to your veterinarian about vaccinating pregnant mares to help reduce the risk of abortion.

-- Consult your veterinarian about a vaccination program.
-While vaccination does not induce total immunity to these viruses, it may prevent some abortions and it will reduce the risk of spread of infection.
+- Consult your veterinarian about a vaccination program .
+While vaccination does not provide 100% protectio, it may prevent some abortions and it will reduce the risk of spread of infection.

 - Communication with other stud farms is essential.
 Simple precautions will reduce the risk of disease spread to other farms and minimise disruption to horse movements usual during the stud season.